Virgin Gorda

 • Long Bay

-A day anchorage just to the southeast of Mountain Point.
-Anchor on the sandy bottom.
+This anchorage area lies southeast of Mountain Point.
+You can anchor your boat on the sandy bottom.

 • North Sound

-The North Sound is a boater’s dream in terms of location, facilities and beauty.
-There are numerous resorts, restaurants, shops and water sports offerings all based in these well protected waters.
+The North Sound is a boater’s dream in terms of location, facilities, and beauty.
+You can find numerous resorts, restaurants, shops, and water sports activities in the well-protected waters.

 • Saba Rock, North Sound

-A tiny island between the Bitter End on Virgin Gorda and Prickly Pear Island.
-Includes a marina, gardens, hotel, restaurant, and gift shop.
-Moorings are available – pay at the gift shop.
+This tiny island lies between Virgin Gorda’s Bitter End and Prickly Pear Island.
+It offers gardens, as well as a marina, hotel, restaurant, and gift shop.
+Moorings are available; you can pay at the gift shop.

 • Savannah Bay

-A delightful anchorage behind the reef in Savannah Bay.
-Anchoring is usually done in Pond Bay in the middle.
+This anchorage lies behind the reef in Savannah Bay.
+Boaters usually anchor their vessels in the middle of Pond Bay.
 Giorgio’s Table Restaurant is on the Point with a small dinghy dock below.
-This anchorage is not recommended for an overnight stay since a significant swell can penetrate the reef in northerly weather.
+A significant swell can penetrate the reef in northerly weather, so beware of anchoring your boat there overnight.

 • The Baths

-The Baths is located on the southwestern shore of Virgin Gorda.
+The Baths is on the southwestern shore of Virgin Gorda.
 National Park moorings are available.
-This is a unique and beautiful location but there can be swells at times.
+This is a unique and scenic location, but there can be swells sometimes.
 Anchoring is not permitted.

-The marina offers over 100 berths, a large boat yard with full marina facilities capable of accommodating mega yachts up to 160′.
-The Harbour also has a dive shop, restaurant, some shops, banking facilities and a drug store.
-Within a short walk is Spanish Town and St Thomas Bay Beach.
+The marina offers over 100 berths.
+It has a large boat yard with facilities capable of accommodating mega yachts up to 160′.
+The Harbor also has a dive shop, restaurant, drug store, some shops, and banking facilities.
+Within a short walk are Spanish Town and St Thomas Bay Beach.

 • Vixen Point, Prickly Pear Island, Gorda Sound

-Here you will find space to anchor just to the north of the mooring field on the west side of Prickly Pear Island.
-Beach bar and restaurant available.
+Here, you will find space to anchor just to the north of the mooring field on the west side of Prickly Pear Island.
+A beach bar and restaurant are available.

 Virgin Gorda Beaches

-By mid-morning in Virgin Gorda, the sun worshipers have settled down on one of the many deserted beaches that fringe the island.
-Virtually all of the crystal clear waters surrounding Virgin Gorda’s beaches are excellent for snorkeling and scuba diving.
-Several of the most popular beaches are listed here.
+By mid-morning in Virgin Gorda, expect to see sun worshipers settling down on the island’s deserted beaches.
+Virtually all of the crystal-clear waters surrounding Virgin Gorda’s beaches are excellent for snorkeling and scuba diving.

 • Big Trunk Bay